Master of Science in Translational Research

 - Create a CollegeNet account.
 After logging into CollegeNet, select “Online Application”.

 - Enter your Personal Information.
 Save and continue to Program Information.

 - Choose “Perelman School of Medicine Masters Programs”

-- Post-doctoral MTR Applicants select: “Translational Research, MS, Post-doctoral applicants”
+- Post-doctoral and Faculty MTR Applicants select: “Translational Research, MS, Post-doctoral applicants”